esmero/archipelago-deployment/docs/ubuntu.md

 ## Prerequisites
 - At least 10 Gbytes of free space (to get started)
 - Some basic Unix/Terminal Skills
-- 2-4 Gbytes of RAM
+- 2-4 Gbytes of RAM (4 Recommended)
 - Install Docker if you don't have it already by running:

 ```Shell